lottadot/jiratools/README.md

  jiraupdater help
 Available commands:

-   comment   Comment on a Jira Ticket help      Display general or command-specific help update    Update a Jira Ticket version   Display the current version of JiraUpdater
+   changelog   Update Jira tickets from a Changelog comment     Comment on a Jira Ticket help        Display general or command-specific help update      Update a Jira Ticket version     Display the current version of JiraUpdater
 ```

 ie